JCSMP Best Practices

 An error event is indicated by throwing on access a JCSMPFlowTransportException, and, in the case of a flow in asynchronous mode, the error condition is delivered to the XMLMessageListener’s onException().

-If the Flow rebind fails, the API monitors the bind failure and terminates the reconnecting attempts with an INACTIVE unless the failure reason is one of the following:
+When flow reconnect is enabled, instead of an INACTIVE event, the API generates this event and attempts to rebind the flow.
+If the flow rebind fails, the API monitors the bind failure and terminates the reconnecting attempts with an INACTIVE unless the failure reason is one of the following:

 Custom Handling of Reconnect Events